Chromatophore/MDS/README.md

 ## Licensing

 Please see the file called LICENSE.
+It's a standard MIT license, so go nuts.

 ## Usage